abdulrafay553/REACT_Practice_Work_2/README.md

+# In this React + Vite Project, TailwindCSS is used.
+Implements API calling and add to cart functionality

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.